 Latent variables are unobserved variables that are measured by multiple observed items, also called manifest variables.
 For instance, to examine substance use onset as a latent variable, multiple observed items measuring behaviors such as alcohol use, cigarettes use, marijuana use, etc. may be used as indicators or manifest variables.

-This depends on the kind of model you wish to fit.
-If you are interested in estimating the number of classes at a single measurement occasion, or in identifying and describing the number of latent classes at a single measurement occasion, you are interested in LCA and therefore cross-sectional data are all that you need.
+This answer depends on the kind of model you wish to fit.
+If you are interested in determining the number of latent classes at a single measurement occasion, or in identifying and describing the number of latent classes at a single measurement occasion, you are interested in LCA and therefore cross-sectional data are all that you need.
 You can fit LCAs using a variety of software packages, including PROC LCA, Mplus, and Latent Gold.
-Instead, if you are interested in estimating transitions between stages over time, you are interested in LTA and therefore you require longitudinal data (i.e., two or more measurement occasions).
+Instead, if you are interested in estimating transitions between latent classes over time, you are interested in LTA and therefore you require longitudinal data (i.e., two or more measurement occasions).
 You can fit LTAs using PROC LTA and Mplus.

 You can refer to the reading list, where introductory and advanced papers are suggested.